North British Locomotive Company: Locomotives 22878, 22879 and 22880

 In 1922, the New Zealand Railways Department ordered a batch of its very successful AB class Pacifics from NBL, to be built and shipped as soon as possible.
 The trio 22878, 22879 and 22880 were built amidst this batch.
 22878 and 22879 were loaded aboard SS Wiltshire and she sailed for Auckland, New Zealand, but she got into difficulty at Rosalie Bay, on the east coast of Great Barrier Island and sank.
 Remnants of both locomotives, and the Wiltshire can be seen on the sea floor.

 22880 was dispatched on a subsequent sailing and was put into service in New Zealand as AB class number 745.
-This locomotive was in service for more than 30 years but then hit a washout near Hawera.
+This locomotive was in service for more than 30 years but then hit a washout near Hāwera.
 It was then left in the mud for nearly 50 years but has now been exhumed with the intention of restoration.
 It was moved to the nearby town of Stratford, New Zealand for preservation by Taranaki Flyer Society.
 Due to the TFS headquarters being sold from under them, 22880 was put on the market, and has been taken into storage by Rimutaka Incline Railway Heritage Trust, after the Taranaki Flyer Society was liquidated in December 2013.